 Even more intriguing is the idea that Orang Pendek could actually be some kind of human ancestor, perhaps a relic population of the tiny "Hobbit" humans found on the island of Flores.
-Whatever it is, Sumatran native are seeing something strange in the jungles, and it appears to be a bipedal ape.
+Whatever it is, Sumatran natives are seeing something strange in the jungles, and it appears to be a bipedal ape.

-However, other versions of the Mapinguari tale paint it as a far stranger creature with massive claws, backward facing feet, a repugnant stench and a mouth on its stomach.
+However, other versions of the Mapinguari tale paint it as a far stranger creature with massive claws, backward-facing feet, a repugnant stench, and a mouth on its stomach.
 Some researchers who have dared to attempt to wade through the folklore say this is an odd but plausible description of a giant ground sloth.

 The giant ground sloth is believed to have gone extinct long ago, but is it possible there is still a population deep in the jungle?
-More interesting still, does these different eyewitness accounts represent two separate creatures?
+More interesting still, do these different eyewitness accounts represent two separate creatures?

-This creature lives in the forests of China, and is described as something very close to Bigfoot in size and appearance.
+This creature lives in the forests of China and is described as something very close to Bigfoot in size and appearance.
 What’s interesting is that the Yeren hails from the general area of the world where Gigantopithecus, the ancient giant ape, is believed to have gone extinct.
 Equally interesting is that this beast shares a lot in common with the Mongolian Almas.

 Also called the Chinese Wildman, reports of this creature go back for generations.
 Again, like the Sasquatch in North America and the Yowie in Australia, stories often contain a touch of mysticism, making it tough to discern if the Yeren is a flesh-and-blood creature or some kind of spiritual being dreamed up by local cultures.